top of page

 Avoiding Overexertion: Just as someone with limited spoons needs to prioritize tasks, we can prioritize our mental and emotional well-being.
 This means recognizing when we're reaching our limit and avoiding activities that drain us excessively.

-Setting Realistic Goals: Spoon Theory encourages setting realistic goals based on available energy.
-For instance, on days when we have fewer spoons, it's wise to set smaller goals to avoid feeling overwhelmed.
+Setting Realistic Goals: Spoon Theory encourages realistic goals based on available energy.
+For instance, when we have fewer spoons, it's wise to set smaller goals to avoid feeling overwhelmed.

 Applying the Spoon Theory to Your Life